 Jayne and Mal pretend to be husband and wife in one episode.
 Hilarity ensues.
 Mal jokes he likes wearing a dress and a pretty bonnet.

 Not to mention the act is apparently so convincing they fool the FBI agents who are secretly monitoring them, who insist, even after being told repeatedly that the entire situation was an act, that they can't be fooled and it was real.
+Five seasons later, it's implied that the sex was real.

 NCIS: Los Angeles, does it as with Kensi and Deeks.
-IT happens on a fairly regular basis, actually, to the point that it's only notable when they have to maintain it for an extended period of time (such as one episode where they had to live together to infiltrate a gated community.)
+It happens on a fairly regular basis, actually, to the point that it's only notable when they have to maintain it for an extended period of time (such as one episode where they had to live together to infiltrate a gated community.)

 Sam goes undercover as the partner/boyfriend of a female undercover agent pretending to be an assassin.
 They have no problems convincing people that they are a couple because the female agent is actually Sam's real wife.
 The awkward parts comes when the Big Bad wants her to dump her boyfriend and hook up with him instead.